williamcruzme/vue-gates/examples/README.md

 ### Step 2: Add function to RoleController

-The frontend needs to know the roles assigned, for this purpose two endpoints are created that return this information.
+The frontend needs to know the roles assigned, for this purpose one endpoint are created that return this information.
 > In this case we will use the magic method `__invoke` to send the function call in the routes

 ```php